lexibank/tlopo/out/vol1/chapter7.md

 </table>

-Lawrence Reid (pers.comm.) suggests that the Malayo-Polynesian forms derive from a PAn phrase whose constituents were &ast;pa 'go, towards' and &ast;iaSud 'sea, ocean', giving the meaning 'seawards (from inland)" contrasting with &ast;daya 'landwards, towards the interior (from the sea or coast)'.
-I n some languages, reflexes of &ast;pa-laSud are opposed to a phrase or parallel structure meaning 'go inland, go to the mountains'.
-POc continued &ast;iaSud as &ast;lau(r) in its original sense (e.g. Mota lau 'seawards, coastwards') but evidently reanalysed the sequence &ast;pa-iau(r) as a single morpheme.
+Lawrence Reid (pers.comm.) suggests that the Malayo-Polynesian forms derive from a PAn phrase whose constituents were _&ast;pa_ 'go, towards' and _&ast;iaSud_ 'sea, ocean', giving the meaning 'seawards (from inland)' contrasting with _&ast;daya_ 'landwards, towards the interior (from the sea or coast)'.
+In some languages, reflexes of _&ast;pa-laSud_ are opposed to a phrase or parallel structure meaning 'go inland, go to the mountains'.
+POc continued _&ast;iaSud_ as _&ast;lau(r)_ in its original sense (e.g. Mota _lau_ 'seawards, coastwards') but evidently reanalysed the sequence _&ast;pa-iau(r)_ as a single morpheme.

 <a id="p-207"></a>